-In others cases, you might need to depend on subject-area knowledge to do curve fitting.
+In other cases, you might need to depend on subject-area knowledge to do curve fitting.
 Previous experience or research can tell you that the effect of one variable on another varies based on the value of the independent variable.
 Perhaps there’s a limit, threshold, or point of diminishing returns where the relationship changes?

 To compare curve fitting methods, I’ll fit models to the curve in the fitted line plot above because it is not an easy fit.
 Let’s assume that these data are from a physical process with very precise measurements.
 We need to produce accurate predictions of the output for any specified input.
 You can download the CSV dataset for these examples: CurveFittingExample.

 Curve Fitting using Polynomial Terms in Linear Regression